streamich/libreact/docs/en/routing.md

 #### Props

   - `match` &mdash; optional, matching condition, defaults to empty string.
 This can be a regular expression.
-  - `exact` &mdash; optiona, boolean, whether string route has to match exactly.
+  - `exact` &mdash; optional, boolean, whether string route has to match exactly.
-  - `truncate` &mdash; optiona, boolean, whether matched part of the route should be truncated for the nested routes.
+  - `truncate` &mdash; optional, boolean, whether matched part of the route should be truncated for the nested routes.
   - `ns` &mdash; optional, string, namespace of the router.